 What is the best vaccination schedule for Pom puppies?

-8-10 Weeks (before going to new home): 5 Way Combo: DAPPv (Distemper, Parvo, Adenovirus, Parainfluenza, Parvo)
+7-8 weeks (before going to new home): 5 Way Combo Vaccine – DAPPv (Distemper, Parvo, Adenovirus, Parainfluenza, Parvo)

 Severe reactions to vaccines are rare, but can occur.
 I monitor all my puppies closely after vaccinations.
 If an allergic reaction occurs, rush your puppy to your veterinarian for treatment.
 If recently vaccinated puppies appear to be lethargic or are not eating properly, I give them premium canned food and Nutri-Cal for a few days.
 Mild stress reactions such as diarrhea are fairly common, and if unchecked can lead to hypoglycemia.
 Following vaccines, keep your puppy warm, out of drafts and make sure he eats normally.